kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 features that require a choise need to be noted

-second option in the equip and mod still does not persist

-save end benefits form a lower score - colors should be reversed

-add a click function to the surges to spend them and remove the total

-potency needs to be shown in the sheet

 recoveries must better show their value

-the A in kits sometimes is not colored properly
+the A in ability cards sometimes is not colored properly

-hero starting disengage should be 1

 ## medium